Food Safety Program

 The Food Safety Program (FSP) seeks to increase adoption of new or improving existing food safety practices and systems by BC on-farm and BC post-farm businesses to enable the BC agrifood sector to meet existing and new national and international food safety regulatory requirements.

-The Food Safety Program (FSP) is a five-year, up to $6.7 million program funded by the Governments of Canada and British Columbia through the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
-The program is delivered by the Investment Agriculture Foundation of BC (IAF).
+FSP is a five-year, up to $6.7 million program funded by the Governments of Canada and British Columbia through the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+The program is delivered IAF.

 Sign up for FSP Updates